cirKITers/qml-essentials/docs/coefficients.md

 ![Model Fct Spectr OS](model_fct_spectr_os_dark.png#only-dark)

 Note that, as the frequencies change with the `mts` argument, we have to take that into account when calculating the frequencies with the last call.

+Feel free to checkout our [jupyter notebook](https://github.com/quantum-machine-learning/qml_essentials/blob/main/docs/notebooks/coefficients.ipynb) if you would like to play around with this.